EloiStree/Service/README.md

 https://github.com/EloiStree/Service/tree/main/Archive/Projects

 I have been teaching for two years going from 1 day to 5 months straight.
-Tou can find some archived of the workshop here:
+You can find some archived of the workshop here:
 https://github.com/EloiStree/Service/tree/main/Archive/Teaching

 Since I started to code, I never stopped.